Waterpik Reviews: The Waterpik Aquarius Professional Water Flosser (WP-660 & WP-670)

 In order to have their hose resemble a spring and help it go back in place easily, Waterpik has decided to use a harder plastic material.
 This means that twisting it a lot for some reason might permanently damage it.
 In most cases this wouldn’t matter.
 Yet, I can imagine how having young children use the device could potentially end badly for your Aquarius Waterpik water flosser.

 When it comes to cleaning and maintenance, the easiest thing to do is to place the tank in your dishwasher.
 Like with other water flossers, running the machine with a white vinegar solution once every few months will prevent the appearance of mildew inside the tubing.

 Back to our question: is the commercial success of the Waterpik Aquarius Professional water flosser, WP-660, a result of the quality of the machine or the fame of the brand?

 I would say a bit of both.
 The Aquarius is a high-quality product by all accounts, one of the most reliable and useful machines on the market.
 Yet, it doesn’t bring anything groundbreaking to the table and I doubt it would have been the #1 best-selling flosser if it wasn’t made by Waterpik.

 The lack of innovation and the not-good-enough design are a bit of a turn-off for me.
 As I mentioned I prefer the Jetpik Elite (JP-200) to the Aquarius because of this reason.
-This is also the reason why in our Best Water Flosser of 2017 buyers guide we chose Waterpik Aquarius as the best countertop water flosser, but Jetpik JP200 Elite as the best overall.
+This is also the reason why in our Best Water Flosser buyers guide we chose Waterpik Aquarius as the best countertop water flosser, but Jetpik JP200 Elite as the best overall.